natehahn/Pewlett-Hackard-Analysis/README.md

 ### Overview

-This analysis was completed at the request of a company.
+This analysis was completed at the request of Pewlett Hackard.
 The analysis is centered around the current employee makeup using multiple inputs and the retirement eligibility of employees.
 Several insights were discovered that will support the company in preparing for the future with regards to hiring needs and who is eligible for support in the Mentorship Program.

 Program Used: PostgreSQL15, PgAdmin4
 Version: 15.1